Ruling overturning CDC eviction moratorium injects confusion into housing market

 “The CDC moratorium is still active,” countered Emily Benfer, a visiting professor of law at Wake Forest University.
 “Tenants can still exercise their rights under it across the country.”

 The federal government has yet to signal whether it plans to appeal the Texas decision.
-“In the meantime, that means uncertainty for renters,” said Diane Yentel, president and chief executive of the National Low Income Housing Coalition.
+“In the meantime, that means uncertainty for renters,” said Diane Yentel, president and chief executive of the National Low Income Housing Coalition (NLIHC).

 The CDC eviction moratorium — signed by President Donald Trump in September and extended by President Biden until March 31 — has had a rocky tenure.